-This script is intended to be run on an edge server and will ensure that all shelves are replicated to that edge server (by running p4 print on them).
+The /p4/common/bin/edge_shelf_replicate.sh script is intended to be run on an edge server and will ensure that all shelves are replicated to that edge server (by running p4 print on them).

-Only use if directed to by support/consulting.
+Only use if directed to by Perforce Support or Perforce Consulting.